UW-geophysics-edu/ess-107-intro-to-ice/README.md

 3. Permafrost
-Motivation: Impact of permafrost decline on Arctic first people.
+- Motivation: Impact of permafrost decline on Arctic first people.
-Permafrost distribution.
+- Permafrost distribution.
-Melt dynamics: landscape evolution, impact on the carbon cycle The challenge of building and infrastructure construction in the presence of permafrost soils Projections of future permafrost change and their certainty
+- Melt dynamics: landscape evolution, impact on the carbon cycle
+- The challenge of building and infrastructure construction in the presence of permafrost soils
+- Projections of future permafrost change and their certainty

 4. Sea Ice and Icebergs
-Motivation: Impact of sea ice decline on Arctic first people.
+- Motivation: Impact of sea ice decline on Arctic first people.
-Optics of ice.
+- Optics of ice.
 Why is sea ice white and lake ice clear?
-Overview of the formation, structure, evolution, and mechanics of sea ice.
+- Overview of the formation, structure, evolution, and mechanics of sea ice.
-Can we tow icebergs to get freshwater in the tropics?
+- Can we tow icebergs to get freshwater in the tropics?
-Projections of future sea ice change and their certainty (Will sea ice disappear in our lifetime?)
+- Projections of future sea ice change and their certainty (Will sea ice disappear in our lifetime?)

-Quantitative Assignment #2:  Physics-based models of motion, heat, and mass.
+**Quantitative Assignment #2**:  Physics-based models of motion, heat, and mass.

-Modern Mountain Glaciers
+5. Modern Mountain Glaciers
-Motivation: a sensitive indicator of climate change Case study: Ötzi, the ~5300 year old natural mummy found inside a glacier in the Alps Glacier mass and energy balance
+- Motivation: a sensitive indicator of climate change
+- Case study: Ötzi, the ~5300 year old natural mummy found inside a glacier in the Alps
+- Glacier mass and energy balance
-Glacier dynamics, Part 1: ice flow and sliding
+- Glacier dynamics, Part 1: ice flow and sliding
-Glacier length changes as a sensitive indicator of climate.
+- Glacier length changes as a sensitive indicator of climate.
-Projections of future glacier  change and their certainty
+- Projections of future glacier  change and their certainty

-Modern Antarctica and Greenland
+6. Modern Antarctica and Greenland
-Motivation: potential for catastrophic sea level rise Glacier dynamics, Part 2: marine ice sheets
+- Motivation: potential for catastrophic sea level rise
+- Glacier dynamics, Part 2: marine ice sheets
-How do we know the ice sheets are changing?
+- How do we know the ice sheets are changing?
 Mass changes, elevation changes, and velocity changes.
-Sea level rise.
+- Sea level rise.
 Global budget.
 Isostasy, eustacy, and non-eustasy.
-Projections of future ice sheet change and their certainty
+- Projections of future ice sheet change and their certainty
-Impacts: inundation risk for coastal communities around the world
+- Impacts: inundation risk for coastal communities around the world

 #### III.
 The Cryosphere in Earth’s Past and on Other Planets

-Glaciation on Earth:  The Pleistocene
+7. Glaciation on Earth:  The Pleistocene
-Motivation: The Pleistocene offers a glimpse into different climate states of an Earth not too different from our own.
+- Motivation: The Pleistocene offers a glimpse into different climate states of an Earth not too different from our own.
-Theory of ice age cycles
+- Theory of ice age cycles
-Glacial geology: subglacial erosion, small-, intermediate-, and large-scale erosional forms, landscapes.
+- Glacial geology: subglacial erosion, small-, intermediate-, and large-scale erosional forms, landscapes.
 Glacial sediments.
 Paleo-glaciological reconstructions.

-Quantitative Assignment #3:  Time series analysis.
+**Quantitative Assignment #3**:  Time series analysis.
 The notion of time scale as evidenced Earth’s history of glaciation.

-Glaciation on Earth:  Snowball Earth and Phanerozoic Glaciations
+8. Glaciation on Earth:  Snowball Earth and Phanerozoic Glaciations
-Motivation: origin of life on Earth.
+- Motivation: origin of life on Earth.
-Snowball glaciations and the evolution of life Present-day life in the cryosphere as an analog to understand the origin of life and the search for life on other planets.
+- Snowball glaciations and the evolution of life
+- Present-day life in the cryosphere as an analog to understand the origin of life and the search for life on other planets.
 Supra-, sub-, and pro-glacial ecosystems.
-Emphasis on the wide range of past Earth climates
+- Emphasis on the wide range of past Earth climates

-Glaciations on other planets
+9. Glaciations on other planets
-Motivation: is there life on other planets?
+- Motivation: is there life on other planets?
-Ice Shells: Europa, Enceladus, Ganymede, and Triton Ice sheets and cryo-volcanism on Mars
+- Ice Shells: Europa, Enceladus, Ganymede, and Triton
+- Ice sheets and cryo-volcanism on Mars
-Superionic ice: the deep interiors of Uranus and Neptune Water-ice mountains with solid nitrogen glaciers: Pluto and Triton Night-side ice sheets on tidally-locked exoplanets
+- Superionic ice: the deep interiors of Uranus and Neptune
+- Water-ice mountains with solid nitrogen glaciers: Pluto and Triton
+- Night-side ice sheets on tidally-locked exoplanets

 #### IV.
 Wrapping up

-Review Lecture.
+- Review Lecture.
 Overview of course learning objectives.

 ## Course Policies